Martin-Seysen/mmgroup/docs/source/api.rst

 Basic structures
 ================

-Conway's construction of the monster group starts with the extended binary Golay code :math:`\mathcal{C}`, which is a 12-dimensional linear subspace of the 24-dimensional vector space :math:`\mathbb{F}_2^{24}`.
+Conway's construction of the Monster group starts with the extended binary Golay code :math:`\mathcal{C}`, which is a 12-dimensional linear subspace of the 24-dimensional vector space :math:`\mathbb{F}_2^{24}`.
 The Golay code has Hamming distance 8.